 How to Find the Perfect Sustainable Swimsuit - Your Ultimate Guide

 Sustainable swimwear has become synonymous with the type of fabric it is made with.
 While this is a huge element, we want to explore the other aspects that go into making a bikini sustainable.
 A truly sustainable swimsuit will be made with renewable or recycled materials, crafted by workers in safe conditions being paid a living wage, shipped with minimal packaging, and sold by a company that practices slow fashion (more on that below).
-Within the swimwear industry, the term sustainable has become commonplace, something designers slap on to labels to make consumers feel less guilty about their purchase.
-There are many elements that go into making a sustainable bikini which is why we want to help you find a true sustainable swimwear piece, not one made by a company who is using the term to keep up with the latest trends.
+Within the swimwear industry, the term sustainable has become commonplace, something designers slap onto labels to make consumers feel less guilty about their purchase.
+Many elements go into making a sustainable bikini which is why we want to help you find a truly sustainable swimwear piece, not one made by a company that is using the term to keep up with the latest trends.

 How to tell if a swimsuit is made ethically?